amitxv/PC-Tuning/docs/physical-setup.md

 - Try not to leave voltage settings on automatic due to potential overvolting

 - Overclocking does not necessarily mean that the system will perform better due to factors such as error correction.
-You should verify whether whatever you are changing scale positively by adopting a systematic testing methodology in benchmarks such as [liblava](https://github.com/liblava/liblava) and [MLC](https://www.intel.com/content/www/us/en/developer/articles/tool/intelr-memory-latency-checker.html) (run as administrator to disable prefetching and ensure that the ``mlcdrv.sys`` driver is loaded)
+You should verify whether whatever you are changing scales positively by adopting a systematic testing methodology in benchmarks such as [liblava](https://github.com/liblava/liblava) and [MLC](https://www.intel.com/content/www/us/en/developer/articles/tool/intelr-memory-latency-checker.html) (run as administrator to disable prefetching and ensure that the ``mlcdrv.sys`` driver is loaded)

-- There are countless factors that contribute to stability such as temperature, power delivery, quality of hardware in general, silicon lottery and more
+- Countless factors contribute to stability such as temperature, power delivery, quality of hardware in general, silicon lottery and more

-    - An important note to make is that you can pass hours of stress-tests (RAM) but as soon as another component (GPU) begins to warm up and increase ambient temperature, you may encounter instability so ensure to cater for such scenario.
-Assuming a fan is mounted to blow air onto the RAM, stress-testing without a fan or reduce RPM to deliberately allow them to run warmer so that greater stability can be ensured once the fan is running at full RPM again
+    - An important note to make is that you can pass hours of stress tests (RAM) but as soon as another component (GPU) begins to warm up and increase ambient temperature, you may encounter instability so ensure to cater for such a scenario.
+Assuming a fan is mounted to blow air onto the RAM, stress-testing without a fan or reducing RPM to deliberately allow them to run warmer so that greater stability can be ensured once the fan is running at full RPM again

 - Avoid thermal throttling at all costs, ambient temperature will generally increase during the summer which can be replicated with a heater to mimic a worst-case scenario